-Judges are required to submit (via email, fax, or U.S. Mail to the attention of the ASCA Agility Coordinator) the Judge's Show Report within 2 weeks of their assignment to the ASCA Business Office.
+Judges are required to email the Judge's Show Report to the ASCA Business Office within 2 weeks of their assignment.
 Failure to do so may lead to loss of future judging privileges and/or removal from the ASCA Approved Judges List.
-At the end of the trial, judges shall submit the Yardage and Course Times Record and course copies to the Trial Committee to include with the trial paperwork sent to the ASCA Business Office.
+At the end of the trial, judges shall submit the Yardage and Course Times Record and copies of course maps to the Trial Secretary to include with the trial paperwork sent to the ASCA Business Office.
+Judges may combine up to six course maps per page, one side only, for the Trial Secretary to include in the trial paperwork.